 The third of the Package Films in the Disney Animated Canon, and personally one of the best.
-Seeing as there are ten shorts in this one, please indulge me as I rate them on sort of a mini-grading system for each short, 10% maximum for each.
+Seeing as there are ten shorts in this one, please indulge me as I rate them on sort of a mini-grading system for each short, 10 points maximum for each.

 “Martins and the Coys” – Based off the feuding families ‘The Hatfields and McCoys’, this short is just terrible.
 It is the worst of anything I have seen Disney do, and it rightfully was stricken from the DVD re-release of the film.
 I only will need to watch this once to see that it has no redeeming qualities: A predictable and unsatisfying plot, no real strong characters, stereotypical dialogue, lazy and repeating animation, gun violence galore, and a death count to rival ‘Avengers: Endgame’ (well, not really).
 The music is just okay, but that’s the only positive.